Flappyfroggy/Encryption-Decryption/README.md

-# Frogg
+# Frog encrypt and decrypter
-frog encrypt and decrypter
+simple frog themed encryption and decryption system using python